Rycieos/minecraft-console/README.md

 General config options (all are optional besides profile_list):
 * `default_time`      the default time that stop will wait before closing the server
 * `server_root`       the default root path where the servers are stored.
-* `player_list_path`  the path where the minecraft.* files are stored for sharing with every server.
+* `player_list_path`  the path where the minecraft files are stored for sharing with every server.
 If not specified, each server will use their own lists.
 * `eula`              if true, console will set each server's eula to true to save time.
 * `java`              the java command to use to launch the servers.
 Useful if you have a specific version of java for Minecraft.
 * `profile_list`      the list of profiles used when `all` is specified instead of of profile name.
 If a profile is not in this list, it will work normally, but it will not be part of `all` nor scanned for config errors.